f5devcentral/bigip_automation_examples/MITRE/TA0005 - Defense Evasion.rst

 in operating systems and cloud environments to escalate privileges in a stealthy manner.

--  **T1548.001 – Setuid and Setgid**
+- | **T1548.001 – Setuid and Setgid**

-On Unix and Linux systems, files and binaries can be configured with setuid or setgid permissions, allowing execution with the file owner’s or group’s privileges.
+  | On Unix and Linux systems, files and binaries can be configured with setuid or setgid permissions, allowing execution with the file owner’s or group’s privileges.
 Adversaries exploit misconfigured setuid/setgid binaries or scripts to escalate their privileges to root or other high-level accounts, enabling unauthorized administrative actions.

--  **T1548.002 – Bypass User Account Control (UAC)**
+- | **T1548.002 – Bypass User Account Control (UAC)**

-Windows User Account Control (UAC) is designed to prevent unauthorized elevation of privileges.
+  | Windows User Account Control (UAC) is designed to prevent unauthorizedelevation of privileges.
 Attackers bypass UAC prompts to execute applications with administrative rights     without user consent.
 Common approaches include registry manipulation, exploiting auto elevated or trusted system binaries, and leveraging scheduled tasks or other system         services to gain elevated access undetected.

--  **T1548.003 – Sudo and Sudo Caching**
+- | **T1548.003 – Sudo and Sudo Caching**

-On Unix/Linux systems, the sudo mechanism allows users to execute commands with administrative privileges.
+  | On Unix/Linux systems, the sudo mechanism allows users to execute commands with administrative privileges.
 Attackers abuse cached sudo credentials or misconfigured sudoers entries to perform privileged actions without requiring re authentication, allowing escalation to root level access while minimizing traceable activity.

--  **T1548.004 – Elevated Execution with Prompt**
+- | **T1548.004 – Elevated Execution with Prompt**

-Some elevation methods require legitimate system prompts for administrative approval.
+  | Some elevation methods require legitimate system prompts for administrative approval.
 Adversaries can trick users into approving these prompts or leverage system prompts in automated workflows, enabling execution of high privilege operations while maintaining the appearance of legitimate activity.

--  **T1548.005 – Temporary Elevated Cloud Access**
+- | **T1548.005 – Temporary Elevated Cloud Access**

-Misconfigurations in cloud environments or temporary permission grants can provide adversaries with elevated access for a limited period.
+  | Misconfigurations in cloud environments or temporary permission grants can provide adversaries with elevated access for a limited period.
 Exploiting these opportunities allows attackers to access sensitive resources, perform administrative operations, or escalate privileges further before the temporary elevation expires.

--  **T1548.006 – TCC Manipulation**
+- | **T1548.006 – TCC Manipulation**

-On macOS, the Transparency, Consent, and Control (TCC) system manages access to protected resources, such as the camera, microphone, and contacts.
+  | On macOS, the Transparency, Consent, and Control (TCC) system manages access to protected resources, such as the camera, microphone, and contacts.
 Adversaries manipulate TCC settings or databases to bypass consent prompts, gaining unauthorized access to sensitive system resources without alerting the user.

 **T1134 Access Token Manipulation**